-The Dean's office will provide authorization for you to submit the faculty job advertisement through WorkDay for all further approvals including Faculty Relations and Provost.
+The Dean's Office will provide authorization for you to submit the faculty job advertisement through WorkDay for all further approvals including Faculty Relations and Provost.

-Approval from the Provost's office in WorkDay constitutes the permission to post your job ad.
+Approval from the Provost's Office in WorkDay constitutes the permission to post your job ad.

-1.2.
+1.3.
 Search Committee Certification by AD EDI

-At least two weeks before the advertisement closing date, the search committee must have attended a mandatory yearly certification on current leading hiring practices facilitated by the AD EDI.
+Before the advertisement closing date, the search committee must have attended a mandatory yearly certification on current leading hiring practices facilitated by the AD EDI.

-At least one month prior to application deadline and before reviewing any applications, contact Kate Blackburn to schedule a certification session for all search and standing committee members, and provide preferred e-mail addresses and information on whether a session is needed for the search committee only or the entire department.
+At least one month prior to application deadline and before reviewing any applications, contact Karen Clare to schedule a certification session for all search and standing committee members, and provide preferred e-mail addresses and information on whether a session is needed for the search committee only or the entire department.